gottacatchenall/thesis_proposal/README.md

 ## Objective

 The final chapter consists of a collection of modules in the Julia language for different aspects of community ecology, including most of the code used for the preceding chapters.
 Indeed `MetacommunityDynamics.jl` (MCD.jl) is the epicenter of this set of tools, but due to the nature of the Julia language, MCD.jl is interoperable with serveral existing packages within the `EcoJulia` organization, including several to which I have contributed.
-A diagram showing the relation between these packages is shown in @fig:software.

-We need tools to generate synthetic data from a _known_ set of mechanisms and parameters to test our methods for parameter inference and forecasting on this _known_ system to assess the effectiveness of these inference and forecasting methods.
+We need a software library like this to generate synthetic data from a _known_ set of mechanisms and parameters to test our methods for parameter inference and forecasting on this _known_ system to assess the effectiveness of these inference and forecasting methods.

 ![The structure of the software libraries used as part of MCD.jl](./figures/ch4.png){#fig:software}

 ## Methods

+A diagram showing the relation between these packages is shown in
-`MetacommunityDynamics.jl` is built on `DynamicGrids.jl`, a library for high-performance gridded simulations in the `Julia` language, and Dispersal.jl [@Maino2021PreGlo], and extension of `DynamicGrids.jl` specifically for modeling organism dispersal.
+@fig:software. `MetacommunityDynamics.jl` is built on
+`DynamicGrids.jl`, a library for high-performance gridded simulations in the `Julia` language, and Dispersal.jl [@Maino2021PreGlo], and extension of `DynamicGrids.jl` specifically for modeling organism dispersal.
 It also contains integrations with `EcologicalNetworks.jl` [@Poisot2019EcoJl] to generate metawebs, or can use empirical networks from Mangal.jl [@Banville2021ManJl].

-It implements the general framework for community dynamics proposed by
-@Velland2010ConSyn, where all community processes can divided into four
-categories: selection, dispersal, drift, and speciation.
+It implements the general framework for community dynamics proposed by @Velland2010ConSyn, where all community processes can divided into four categories: selection, dispersal, drift, and speciation.

 ## Results